 It may be argued that people generally don’t work in manufacturing, mines, factories, etc because they feel suited to workdays filled with completing and filing paperwork.
-Just as easily, one could say employees chose to work in manufacturing because of its relative lack of computer-based and other digital tasks; and older employees, accustomed to certain ways of doing things, may be perceived as more resistant to change, especially change involving computers and associated tools.
+Just as easily, one could say employees choose to work in manufacturing because of its relative lack of computer-based and other digital tasks; and older employees, accustomed to certain ways of doing things, may be perceived as more resistant to change, especially change involving computers and associated tools.

 We believe you likely don’t need to worry about employees resisting moving from paper-based to digital tracking and logging.
 The switch from paper to digital tracking and logging will, of course, require some adjustment; but they can handle it, even if they’re initially uninterested.